paulsump/song_desk/README.md

 - mute voice
 - button pause

-## TODO songs

-- My Conversation more swingy

 # TODO logic

+- alternate between soft and hard bass iff the same note.
+- use soft for arp, mid for backing, and hard piano for vocal.
+- alternate between soft, mid, and hard piano.

-- fix Don't Make Me Over at the end of verse weirdnes
+- fix Don't Make Me Over at the end of verse weirdness.
 - fix over plays note duration for bass
   Life In The Ghetto
   Love Me Forever
   Melancolia
   The Tide Is High
   People Make The World Go Round
+- My Conversation more swingy

 - fade out (for piano) with audioPlayer.setVolume(0.5) Silly Games